-School Principal Defends Slapping Of 12-Year-Old Student By Calling It “Friendly Punishment”
+School Principal Defends Slapping Of 12-Year-Old Student By Calling It ‘Friendly’ Punishment

 Principal Sagar further indicated that he would talk to the parents of the girl after being questioned about the slaps, and the district collector of the school has ordered an investigation into the matter.

-According to the Navodaya Vidalaya Samiti website, the schools select talented, rural children in an attempt to provide them with quality education.
+According to the Navodaya Vidyalaya Samiti website, the schools select talented, rural children in an attempt to provide them with quality education.
 There is no indication of how disciplinary problems are handled.

 Comments began flooding in after the news was reported, with people calling the incident “barbaric” and “devastating” as well as questioning whether or not the principal should remain in charge of the school.